SALES IS A PROFESSION

 PROFESSIONAL SALES IS A “SERVICE”

 If you cannot handle the fact that this work makes you a servant, then you should get another career.
 This is not a popular perspective in our culture.
 Our work is not about us, it is about our clients.
 We cannot be motivated by what is good for us, we must always, without exception, be concerned for what is best for our clients.
 When you keep the client’s interest primary, you will end up being a distinguished professional and you will do well and you will find the financial reward satisfying.
+Customer satisfaction is the end goal to making good sales.
+If your employees are not yet accustomed to this fact, it may be a good idea to train them with the help of hansen beck or other similar training companies.
 Get the cart before the horse and you will go nowhere.
 Even if you start well, I can assure you that you will have a fall coming in your future and it will not be pretty!

 Human nature is naive and prone to arrogance.
 Some people get into real estate and ‘get a name’ with their picture everywhere.
 With the notoriety comes swelling self-importance.
 “People need me; I have all the answers.
 They love me; I am the best; I am a rock star.”
 That is the beginning of the end.
 Your lack of humility will make you unteachable and undermine any skills you might develop.
 Your colleagues will wince when they have to work with you because you are condescending and a ‘know it all’ (but you do not).
 Your clients will spread the word that you are miserable to work with because at the very least they sense it.
 You will compromise and fall because your motivations will be wrong and The Oregon Real Estate Agency and the National Association of Realtors are ready to nail you and make you pay for your foolishness.
 You join the ranks of the past disgraced.